yangshuting0525/30200-final-proposal/README.md

 ---

-## Phase 1: Churn Labeling via BG/NBD
+## Phase 1: Churn Labeling

-The BG/NBD (Beta Geometric / Negative Binomial Distribution) model is used to generate churn labels.
-It is suited for non-contractual settings where users interact at self-determined intervals rather than on a fixed schedule.

-**Inputs (already computed in EDA):**
-- `frequency`: number of repeat interactions after the first
-- `recency`: weeks between first and last interaction
-- `T`: weeks from first interaction to January 2026
+Churn is defined using a holdout period.
+A user is classified as **churned** (`y = 1`) if they made no posts or comments during the holdout period; otherwise they are classified as **active** (`y = 0`).

+**Calibration period:** subreddit creation -> July 1, 2025

+**Holdout period:** July 1, 2025 -> January 1, 2026 (6 months)

 **Procedure:**
-1. Split each user's history into a calibration period and a holdout period
+1. Split each user's activity into calibration and holdout periods
-2. Fit BG/NBD on the calibration period using the `lifetimes` library
-3. Compute `p_alive` (probability of still being active) for each user
+2. For each user, check whether they posted or commented at any point during the holdout period
-4. Label as **churned** (`y = 1`) if `p_alive < 0.10` AND no activity in holdout period; otherwise **active** (`y = 0`)
+3. Label as **churned** (`y = 1`) if no activity in holdout; otherwise **active** (`y = 0`)

+**Note on BG/NBD:** The BG/NBD model was initially considered for churn labeling because it estimates each user's dropout probability from their posting history, which is better suited for users with irregular activity patterns.
+However, the model failed to converge on all three subreddits, most likely due to the wide range of observation periods in the data (from a few weeks to over 15 years).
+The holdout-based definition is used instead, which is standard practice in non-contractual churn research.

 ---